rsdoiel/oberonv4/README.md

 Of the content appears to have an ETH License.
 Additional material in the directory JKU was downloaded from their [Public Domain Software](JKU-Public-Domain).

+I've added "Oberon V4 for GNU Linux" also found on SourceForge in its own directory "Oberon V4 for GNU Linux" thanks to the pointer from Bernhard Treutwein.
+The new directory is a copy of the source from the [tar file](https://sourceforge.net/projects/oberon/files/Oberon%20V4%20for%20GNU_Linux/1.7.02/oberon-1.7.02.tar.gz/download) for version 1.7.02.
+I've updated the sob shell script per Bernhard as his version contained a couple fixes (see the Git repository changes on sob file).